On Conditioning Brownian Particles to Coalesce

-In Section~\ref{parag:intro_main_result}, we announced the construction of several objects, including a modified massive Arratia flow (MMAF) and a non-coalescing remainder map~$\T$.
+In the introduction, we announced the construction of several objects, including a modified massive Arratia flow (MMAF) and a non-coalescing remainder map~$\T$.
 The main part of this construction will be the definition of an orthonormal basis of $L_2[0,1]$ which is tailored for the MMAF.
-In this section, we will follow the steps (S1)-(S4) of Section~\ref{parag:intro_main_result} and finally, we will state again Theorem~\ref{theo:main} in a more precise form, see Theorem~\ref{theo:infinite_dim}.
+In this section, we will follow the steps (S1)-(S4) from the introduction and finally, we will state again Theorem~\ref{theo:main} in a more precise form, see Theorem~\ref{theo:infinite_dim}.